 There are many types of training: short inspiration sessions, one-day masterclasses, multi-day workshops, and multi-week training courses.
 They combine theory, practical examples, engaging exercises and real-world cases.
-Most of them are hands-on, which means that we have not too many slides and spend most of our time practicing.
+Most of them are hands-on, which means that we don’t have too many slides but that we spend most of our time practicing.
 We also create room for interesting discussions and exploring ideas from participants during the training.

 We welcome everybody who wants to improve their data science skills.
 We have taught junior data scientists, senior data scientists, data analysts, developers, database administrators, linux guru’s, researchers, engineers, spreadsheet specialist, BI consultants, team leads, managers, and executives from a variety of industries.